sozercan/aikit/README.md

 > [!NOTE]
 > To enable GPU acceleration on Apple Silicon, please see [Podman Desktop documentation](https://podman-desktop.io/docs/podman/gpu).
-> Apple Silicon is an experimental runtime and it may change in the future.
-Only `gguf` models are supported on Apple Silicon.
+> Apple Silicon is an _experimental_ runtime and it may change in the future.
+This runtime is specific to Apple Silicon only, and it will not work as expected on other architectures, including Intel Macs.
+> Only `gguf` models are supported on Apple Silicon.

 | Model       | Optimization | Parameters | Command                                                                                       | Model Name              | License                                                                            |
 | ----------- | ------------ | ---------- | --------------------------------------------------------------------------------------------- | ----------------------- | ---------------------------------------------------------------------------------- |